robince/loo_classifiers/README.md

 ToDo
 ----

-- update to use MatlabAPI\_lite
+- add more classifiers to looc
-- change interface to more conventional seperate feature and class indicator variables + allow non-uniform classes
+- provide versions / option to drop uniform priors and take priors from data